Performing Acts of Kindness Really Does Make You Happier

-When you’re so busy with everything going on in your own life — working to land your dream job, training for that marathon, trying to decide if you really need the new Macbook — it can be easy to lose sight of the people around you.
+Random Acts of Kindness Day is February 17 this year, and it has us thinking about ways we can be kinder to those around us.
+When you’re so busy with everything going on in your own life — working to land your dream job, training for that marathon, organizing your desk — it can be easy to lose sight of the people around you.
 Whether it’s taking part in a big community volunteer project or just offering to meet a friend for coffee so she can vent over venti lattes, it’s important to take a step back and see what you can offer someone else every once in awhile.
 And not just because it’s the “right” thing to do — science just proved that there’s actually some truth to that old pop psychology adage that being good to others makes you feel good too.

 The researchers noted that less accredited studies tend to exaggerate the effects, which is probably why there’s an entire self-help shelf devoted to books preaching “random acts of kindness” at your local Barnes & Noble.
 But what they found was that statistically, yes, it seems that doing something good for another person does actually increase your happiness levels — only by about a point or so on a 0-10 scale, but hey, that’s still something.

 The study recommends further research to try to discern whether what good deed you do and/or who it’s for has an impact.
 (For example: Does giving a friend a gift carry the same weight as donating old clothes?)
 But for now, we’re at least convinced that we should incorporate more spontaneous acts of kindness into our daily routine.

 - Pick three close friends, and text each of them a glowing compliment.

 - Surprise a coworker by ordering them lunch to their home or office to celebrate something they’ve accomplished recently.

 - Call your mom.
 (She’ll LOVE this one.)

 - Make a small online donation to a charity or cause you believe in, and then share it on social media to encourage others to do the same.